-One of Japan's six native breeds, the Shiba Inu is a smaller version of the Akita breed and was originally bred as a hunting dog.
-One of the "Spitz" breeds of active working dogs, Shibas are also related to large, powerful breeds like Siberian Huskies, as well as smaller breeds like Pomeranians.
+One of Japan's six native breeds, the Shiba Inu, is a smaller version of the Akita breed and was originally bred as a hunting dog.
+Shibas, one of the "Spitz" breeds of active working dogs, are also related to large, powerful breeds like Siberian Huskies, as well as smaller breeds like Pomeranians.

 The first documented Shiba Inu in the US was brought over by a military family in 1954.
 But it wasn’t until 1979 that a litter of Shiba Inu puppies was actually born on American soil.

 The American Kennel Club finally recognized the breed in 1992, then named it the Non-Sporting Group in 1997.

 Despite their relative novelty in the US, Shibas are the oldest existing dog breed from Japan.
 They likely date back to about 300 B.C.
 But you probably know them from something more recent.

 Starting in 2013, the Shiba Inu gained viral fame from the “Doge” meme, where a wide-eyed Shiba—more specifically, a Japanese rescue named Kabosu—let loose a nonsensical inner monologue in broken English.
 It popped up in GIFs, auto-text reactions, and even the cryptocurrency "Dogecoin"—the world’s first “meme coin,” which began as satire only to achieve a multi-billion-dollar market cap.

 But enough about the meme.
 Find out everything there is to know about real Shiba Inus in our in-depth guide.

 Shiba Inu Costs

 How much does a Shiba Inu cost?